Inheritance Law

 Which Courts Have Jurisdiction

-- Deceased's last residence in Turkey,
+- The deceased's last place of residence in Turkey,

-Conditions Sought for Recognition
+Conditions Assessed for Recognition

 1. Formal Validity